-Graduation Date Each academic year has three graduation dates as set by Senate for the graduation of students who have completed requirements for awards as determined by the College/School Examination Board.

-Mode of Study Students are enrolled in a full-time, part-time or combined mode of study.

-Students' modes of study govern their maximum and minimum study loads.

-Prerequisite

-Operational Grade A course grade assigned for administrative purposes to assist in the management of student records.
-Operational grades of IP, I, S, TR, Z, AU, X and WD do not count in the calculation of students' GPAs.
+- Graduation Date Each academic year has three graduation dates as set by Senate for the graduation of students who have completed requirements for awards as determined by the College/School Examination Board. - Mode of Study Students are enrolled in a full-time, part-time or combined mode of study.
+Students' modes of study govern their maximum and minimum study loads. - Operational Grade A course grade assigned for administrative purposes to assist in the management of student records.
+Operational grades of IP, I, S, TR, Z, AU, X and WD do not count in the calculation of students' GPAs. - Prerequisite A requirement that must be fulfilled before a student can register in a particular course.

-AO, A and wb do not count in the calculation of students GIAs.

-A requirement that must be fulfilled before a student can register in a particular course.
 Precursors are set for some courses.
-Precursors are not compulsory requirements, but students are advised to complete precursors before registering in these courses.

-Programme The structured academic programme leading to a named award of the

-University into which students are enrolled.

-Registration The inclusion of a student in the class list of a course.

-Required Course A course that must be passed to complete programme requirements.
+Precursors are not compulsory requirements, but students are advised to complete precursors before registering in these courses. - Programme The structured academic programme leading to a named award of the University into which students are enrolled. - Registration The inclusion of a student in the class list of a course. - Required Course A course that must be passed to complete programme requirements.